younglim/developer.gov.sg/collections/_products/categories/design/purple-hats/use-cases.md

 - This report can be used to relay information about the website's accessibility to stakeholders and aid in decisions around accessibility practices
 - Based on the team's resourcing, the report can also be used to inform/guide the accessibility roadmap

-### Continuously scanning for wewbsite accessiblity
+### Continuously scanning for website accessiblity

 A website is currently undergoing a sprint where accessibility fixes have been made, and a DevOps engineer would like to ensure that these fixes have not disrupted any other part of the code base.